 Difference Between Asteroid and Meteoroid

-|Asteroids are minor planets.||Meteorites are falling star.|
+|Asteroids are minor planets.||Meteoroids are falling stars.|

-|The orbital shape is elliptical and orbits the Sun||The orbital shape is elliptical and orbits the Sun but, get pulled into larger bodies.|
+|The orbital shape is elliptical and orbits the Sun||The orbital shape is elliptical and orbits the Sun but gets pulled into larger bodies.|

 |Believed to be a leftover from the planet||Believed to be a smaller disintegrated element of comet or asteroid.|

-|Do not have an atmosphere||Do not produce an atmosphere, but burn up when falling into a planet.|
+|Does not have an atmosphere||Does not produce an atmosphere, but burn up when falling into a planet.|

-|1 to more than 100 kilometres in diameter||Typically less than 10 meters.|
+|1 to more than 100 kilometres in diameter||Typically, less than 10 metres.|